altayalp/php-ftp-client/README.md

 You can use same methods for FTP and SFTP after login server.
 The factory classes will return file or directory class instance.

-If you have a problem login to FTP server, turnPassive() method may useful after login method.
+If you have a problem login to FTP server, enablePassive() method may useful after login method.
 It's not exist for SFTP.

 ```php
 $server->turnPassive();